yavulan/learning/reactive.md

 ## Subject

 A Subject is like an Observable, but can multicast to many Observers.
-Subjects are like EventEmitters: they maintain a registry of many listeners.
+At a high-level Subjects can be thought of as messengers, or proxies.

 Every Subject is an Observable.
 Every Subject is an Observer.